Beyond Tolerance Sermon

 First United Methodist Church, 330 N. Broadway

-Mark your calendars for the 2015 Universal Harmony Concert!
-This year's concert features Ustad Ghulam Farid Nizami and the debut of his son, Muhammad Faraz Nizami, playing the sitar in public.
-Performing with the Nizami’s will be Wichita’s very own master organist Brett Valiant of First United Methodist Church.
+Last year’s concert featured Ustad Ghulam Farid Nizami and the debut of his son, Muhammad Faraz Nizami, playing the sitar in public.
+Performing with the Nizami’s was Wichita’s very own master organist Brett Valiant of First United Methodist church.

 Click here for more information about this event!